What You Should Know About New York’s Women’s Equality Act

 Historically, women have also been bearing the brunt of workplace discrimination and harassment.
 Anti-discrimination laws, although they protect many different characteristics of employees, were written in large part to combat workplace bias toward women as their numbers in the American workforce grew.
 The Women’s Equality Agenda includes legislation that supports and clarifies existing laws but also provides additional new protections that will benefit women as they continue to fight for workplace equality.
 As stated by Sonia Ossorio, President of the National Organization for Women New York City, “these anti-discrimination bills address key challenges that span a woman’s working life.
 We are leveling the playing field for women at work and improving the lives of families at home.”

 Our professional and highly skilled employment lawyers understand the options you may have under federal and state laws that can lead you toward a significant monetary recovery or other remedies to which you may be entitled.
 We have spent decades assisting clients to pursue various types of employment discrimination claims and dedicate our efforts to seeing that you receive personal and professional representation at all stages of the process.
-Leeds Brown handles gender discrimination cases for men and women throughout New York, the New York City metro area and Long Island, and has a successful track record of providing high-quality legal services with compassion and skill unmatched in our business.
+We handle gender discrimination cases for men and women throughout New York, the New York City metro area and Long Island, and has a successful track record of providing high-quality legal services with compassion and skill unmatched in our business.
 Call us today for a free evaluation, and to learn more about your rights to recover damages for your gender discrimination claim.

 Women’s Equality Act Strengthens the Employment Rights of Women in New York